ConnorRentz/capemario/README.md

-# capemario
-Cape Mario - Alternate Costume
+# Cape Mario
+This is an alternate costume for Mario!
+You can install it easily with m-exTool: https://github.com/akaneia/mexTool/releases